-Note that the variants of the enum are namespaced under its identifier, and we use the double colon to separate the two.
+Note that the variants of the enum are namespaced under its identifier, and we use a double colon to separate the two.
 The reason this is useful is that now both values IpAddrKind::V4 and IpAddrKind::V6 are of the same type: IpAddrKind.
 We can then, for instance, define a function that takes any IpAddrKind as an argument:

 fn route(ip_type: IpAddrKind) { }